alpeb/pulptunes-relay/README.md

 Database
 ---------

 By default, the database engine we use is MySQL, and the database name is `pulptunes`.
-You can change this by changing the `slick.dbs.default.db` config directives located in `conf/application.conf`.
+You can change this by changing the `play.evolutions.schema` and `slick.dbs.default.db.*` config directives located in `conf/application.conf`.
 To use a different db engine make sure you also properly set up its JDBC driver dependency in `build.sbt`.
 The database username and password need to be provided as explained in [Deploying and Running](#deploying-and-running).

 ### Database Tables